andrey56097/RetroHub_/README.md

-This is a client for githab, which uses oauth 2.0 authentication.
+This is a client for github, which uses oauth 2.0 authentication.